webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - is an international standard that focuses on **designing, implementing, and reviewing risk management processes** and practices ions in the United States.
   - specifically focuses on design implementation and management.
 - **Legal Hold**
-  - data is collected and preserved.
+  - data is collected and preserved. overrides organizations data retention policy.
 - **NIST 800-92**
   - log management.
 - **NIST SP 800**